Simple Breakfast and Lunch Recipes for Insulin Resistance

 Day 4:

-Breakfast: Smoothie bowl made from banana, spinach and almond milk topped with chia seeds and shredded coconut flakes
+Breakfast: Smoothie bowl made from banana, spinach, and almond milk topped with chia seeds and shredded coconut flakes

-Lunch : Mediterranean salad made from chickpeas, cucumber, tomatoes, olives and feta cheese dressed in olive oil and lemon juice
+Lunch: Mediterranean salad made from chickpeas, cucumber, tomatoes, olives, and feta cheese dressed in olive oil and lemon juice

 Day 5 :

-• Breakfast : Chia seed pudding made from almond milk , chia seeds , honey or maple syrup
+• Breakfast: Chia seed pudding made from almond milk, chia seeds, honey or maple syrup

-• Lunch : Grilled chicken sandwich on whole wheat bread topped with lettuce tomato .
+• Lunch: Grilled chicken sandwich on whole wheat bread topped with lettuce tomato.
 Served alongside baked sweet potato fries

-• Dinner : Vegetable stir-fry featuring broccoli , snow peas , carrots served over brown rice
+• Dinner: Vegetable stir-fry featuring broccoli, snow peas, carrots served over brown rice

-• Snack : Hummus dip served with cucumbers
+• Snack: Hummus dip served with cucumbers

 Day 6 :

-• Breakfast : Greek yogurt parfait layered between granola , fresh fruit (berries ) yogurt
+• Breakfast: Greek yogurt parfait layered between granola, fresh fruit (berries ), yogurt

-• Dinner : Baked salmon fillet served over veggie-packed quinoa
+• Dinner: Baked salmon fillet served over veggie-packed quinoa

 Day 7 :

-• Lunch : Chickpea salad made using chickpeas – celery – red pepper tossed together in olive oil & balsamic vinegar
+• Lunch: Chickpea salad made using chickpeas – celery – red pepper tossed together in olive oil & balsamic vinegar

-• Snack : Roasted pumpkin seeds sprinkled lightly in sea salt
+• Snack: Roasted pumpkin seeds sprinkled lightly in sea salt

 Insulin Resistance and Weight Loss

-Insulin resistance and weight loss (and weight gain when things don’t go right) can go hand in hand, as making healthy lifestyle changes can help improve insulin sensitivity and help people to lose weight.
+Insulin resistance and weight loss (and weight gain when things don’t go right) can go hand in hand, as making healthy lifestyle changes can help improve insulin sensitivity and help people lose weight.

 Incorporating physical activity into your routine is also key for improving insulin levels as well as helping to burn calories for those looking to lose weight.